 Years ago, I dated a guy who I was so in love with but never felt like I fully “had” if that makes sense.
 One night, I didn’t hear from him and my gut just knew.
 When I asked him the next day if he had cheated on me, he said yes.
 He broke down and apologized profusely.
 At that moment, my entire world was turned upside down and destroyed.
 I didn’t know how to be happy again.
 I was in emotional shock.

 I had no idea who I was anymore and no idea who I had been dating.
 I felt so ashamed, unwanted, rejected and ugly, but I was paralyzed in the love I had for him and couldn’t imagine not being together.
 It was almost as if finding this out and hearing how sorry he was made me even more of a cling-on.
-I had been played for a fool though.
-I was such an idiot for still wanting him.

 So, instead of flushing and moving on, I started to take the worst kind of inventory.
 I went over every moment, every second, every time where he went out and didn’t text or call.
 I thought about all the times that I was busy with school and he made other plans.
 My mind was racing.
 I needed to slow down and digest what was happening.